 - More recently vaping devices also use vape CBD oil.
 This oil is derived from hemp meaning you don’t get THC which is the chemical responsible for the “high” feeling.
 Instead, the oil in many cases serves as a relaxing agent and reduces anxiety in many people.

 That is vaping 101, and those are the legal ways to vape; unfortunately, people have begun mixing more and more drugs/chemicals into their vape which make it more dangerous and unsafe to enjoy.
 It is essential to buy from a reputable supplier whenever buying vaping products.

 Parents Guide to Vaping

-In the parent’s guide to vaping, you will see why minors chose to vape.
-Minors often times see vaping as a safer alternative than the traditional cigarettes.
-While this may be true to an extent, it must not be ignored that there are still harmful toxins that are contained in many vaping products.
+In the parent's guide to vaping, you will see why minors chose to vape.
+Minors often times see vaping as a safer alternative than traditional cigarettes.
+While this may be true to an extent, there are still harmful toxins in many vaping products.
 Many times vaping products will contain nicotine which is a highly addictive substance, this is just another reason why if you do choose to vape, it is important to make sure you are getting your supplies from a place you can trust.

 How Minors Tend to Follow Social Trends

 In this section of our parent's guide to vaping, we will go over how Minors are incredibly susceptible to peer pressure.
 Especially in this day and age where the next new thing becomes the trend.
 By following the trend they find themselves in a position where they are being offered e-cigs/vaping devices and may not know how just say no. Also, they may believe that it is ok since many of their friends do it as well.
 While it is true that vaping carries fewer toxins than cigarettes, minors don’t understand that there are still toxins in vaping and because of this they continue to vape.
 It is a vicious cycle and once roped in it only helps feed the problem.
 Just one minor vaping can lead to five or more of his friends vaping simply because they are following that trend.